 Perhaps the greatest manifesto of early Pietism was a book entitled Pia Desideria or “Pious Desires” by Philipp Jakob Spener.
 Spener was a Lutheran clergyman who, though devoted to the Lutheran Church, nevertheless found that his native church was severely lacking in many areas.
 Interestingly, a problem that Spener found especially troubling within his native church was the poor state of the clergy.

 Sermons had become highly academic affairs where pastors would wax eloquent over the most minor of theological matters.
-They would often lapse into long soliloquys in foreign languages the common people had no hope of understanding.
+They would often lapse into long soliloquys in foreign languages the common people little hope of understanding.
 Sermons were often seen as opportunities for the pastor to show off their rhetorical prowess with little thought given to whether the sermon would be of any practical value to the laity.
 Sermons were primarily informational and rarely transformational.

 Whenever I read church history, I read with an eye to discover wisdom for the modern church.
-There is “nothing new under the sun” and a careful reading of the church’s past can give us insight for how to deal with the problems of today.
-As a preacher myself, Spener’s critique of the preaching of his time got me to thinking.
-How does the preaching of the modern Evangelical church compare to that of the Lutheran church of Spener’s time?
-Do I repeat many of the errors of Spener’s time when I get behind the pulpit?
+There is “nothing new under the sun” and a careful reading of the church’s past can give us insight for how to deal with the problems of the present.
+As a preacher myself, I have often found Spener’s critique of poor quality preaching rather convicting.
+It has led me to ask questions such as “How does the preaching of the modern Evangelical church compare with that of the Lutheran church of Spener’s day ?”
+“Do I repeat many of the errors of Spener’s day when I get behind the pulpit?”

 Furthermore, I have personally experienced preaching that was seemingly just about dispensing information to the congregation.
 It was like listening to a seminary lecture only far less interesting.
 Worse still, I have experienced preachers that were warped with pride by their intelligence, education, and rhetorical prowess.
 I remember one in particular who would not cease reminding everyone that he had four degrees including one from a prestigious research university.
 Fellow preachers, if we are guilty of this sin of pride in our education and abilities then we need to repent.
 We have an important job to do.
 Jesus Christ must be proclaimed!
-We can’t get in the way!
+We can’t get in the way.

 Spener and the Pietists thought that preaching was vitally important.
 If revival and renewal were to take place in their time, better preaching was required.
 As preachers we must daily seek to preach more effectively by presenting sermons that while thoughtful and theologically sound, are also deeply practical.
 We need to preach sermons that provide for our people practical instruction in righteousness.
 We need sermons that point people to Jesus rather than our prowess and abilities.
 We need to be conscious of where our people are spiritually and intellectually so that we can gradually and carefully grow them into mature and theologically informed Christians.

 I understand that this balancing act of the informational and the practical will not always be easy, but it is something we must strive for.
 I want my preaching to be effective and powerful, I want it to be transformational.
-When my eulogy is spoken, I want it to be said that my preaching pointed people to Jesus Christ rather than my meager abilities.
+When my eulogy is spoken, I want it to be said that my preaching pointed people to Jesus Christ rather than my abilities.